-3.1.4 Language requirements:
+Language requirements: 3.1.4

-- (i) Applicants seeking admission to full-time Bachelor's degree programmes on the strength of non-HKDSE qualifications are required to hold one of the following qualifications for English language: - a.
-A Test of English as a Foreign Language (TOEFL) score of 550 or above for the paper-based tests, OR a score of 213 or above for the computer-based tests, OR a score of 80 or above for the internet-based tests; OR - b.
-An overall Band Score of 6 in the International English Language Testing System (IELTS). - c.
-For applicants applying on the strength of GCE results, Grade C or above in GCSE / IGCSE English or equivalent. - d.
-For applicants possessing IB qualifications, Level 4 in English.
+- Applicants seeking admission to full-time Bachelor's degree programmes on (i) the strength of non-HKDSE gualifications are required to hold one of the following qualifications for English language: - a.
+A Test of English as a Foreign Language (TOEFL) score of 550 or above for the paper-based tests, OR a score of 213 or above for the computerbased tests, OR a score of 80 or above for the internet-based tests; OR - An overall Band Score of 6 in the International English Language Testing b.
+System (IELTS). - For applicants applying on the strength of GCE results, Grade C or above c. in GCSE / IGCSE English or equivalent. - For applicants possessing IB qualifications, Level 4 in English. d.

-&lt;sup>1 Alternative Chinese qualifications will continue to be accepted for students who meet the conditions specified by EDB: (a) students who have learned Chinese Language for less than 6 years while receiving primary and secondary education; (b) students who have learned Chinese Language for 6 years or more in schools, but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools.
+Alternative Chinese qualifications will continue to be accepted for students who meet the conditions specified by EDB: (a) students who have learned Chinese Language for less than 6 years while receiving primary and secondary education; (b) students who have learned Chinese Language for 6 years or more in schools, but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools.
+Students achieving the required grade [i.e. Grade C or above in IGCSE/GCSE/GCE(O-level)] will be regarded as obtaining a Level 3 in HKDSE Chinese for meeting our entrance requirements and for calculation of the related admission scores.

-&lt;sup>2 For applicants seeking admission on the strength of International Baccalaureate (IB) qualifications, a minimum score of 24 with at least Level 4 in 2 Higher Level subjects are required.
+2 For applicants seeking admission on the strength of International Baccalaureate (IB) qualifications, a minimum score of 24 with at least Level 4 in 2 Higher Level subjects are required.
+4